canonical/ubuntu-core-docs/docs/explanation/remodelling.md

 | same | different | different | yes | yes |

 If a [validation set](https://snapcraft.io/docs/validation-sets) has been defined for the old model and the new model, or just the new model, the snaps installed during the remodelling process must follow the validation set rules.

+To ensure the remodelling process completes successfully when a device's model name changes, a specific configuration is required in the [Serial Vault](https://canonical-serial-vault.readthedocs-hosted.com/serial-vault/register-a-new-device-model-name/), under the `Sub-Store Models` tab, to specify the allowed migration path from the old to new model name.

+### Gadget snap

+In the new model definition, the gadget snap can be kept identical to the previous model, or modified with any combination of the following items:

+* modification of the gadget snap name and associated ID
+* modification of the channel

+If the gadget snap is modified, the new gadget snap base must be aligned with the base defined in the updated [model assertion](/reference/assertions/model).
+If the default settings defined in the gadget are updated, they won't be applied when the remodelling process is performed.
+See [gadget snap](/reference/gadget-snap-format) for further information.

+### Kernel snap

+The kernel snap can also be kept as-is, or modified with any combination of the following items:

+* modification of the kernel snap name and associated ID
+* modification of the channel

+The build-base of the new kernel snap should be aligned with the base defined in the updated [model assertion](/reference/assertions/model).
+Ubuntu Core only supports kernel snaps built from LTS releases.
+Refer to [Release Notes](/reference/release-notes) for details on Ubuntu Core versioning.

 ## Snap removal